ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 =================================================
 Below are the initial parameters values that should be used to start the tuning of your helicopter.
 Use the suggested parameters in the yaw section below for the tail.
-The helicopter will be easily controllable with just the VFF set to 0.15 on pitch and roll in the event that you need to modify the tail settings from the defaults.
+The helicopter will be easily controllable with just the FF set to 0.15 on pitch and roll in the event that you need to modify the tail settings from the defaults.